thevalleyy/Status/README.md

 There isn't much to say here, but i'll explain what all the scoreboards do.
 Maybe you'll find some Eastereggs :^)

 Scoreboards:
-Status: A trigger for the team stuff, 1337
+Status: A trigger for the team stuff
 StatusKeep : A trigger for keeping the function
 StatusRemove: A trigger for removing the function
 StatusTime: Adds every tick one for every player, I use it to message every player new to the function